 Candidates are gearing up for the 2020 election now, and that includes choosing their electors.
 Soon, we’ll be seeing complaints about the electoral college and how it has outlived its usefulness.
 Or, depending on where you go, you might see those expressing relief that the electoral college is in place.
-Where do you stand on the issue?

 Many Americans don’t understand what the electoral college does or how it works.
 Some don’t even realize it isn’t a place, but a process.
 We thought a bit of background might help.

 The electoral college is really what Americans are voting for when they go to the polls.
 Each presidential candidate chooses their elector.
 When you go to the polls and cast your vote for the candidate you think is best suited to sit in the Oval Office, you’re really voting for their chosen elector.
 There are a few different reasons this process is in place.